Oregon governor expands drought emergency zone, says water shortages imminent

-PORTLAND, Ore.
-(Reuters) - Oregon Governor Kate Brown expanded the state’s drought emergency to eight more counties on Friday amid a devastating West Coast drought and warned that water shortages could be imminent and a tough fire season may be ahead.
+PORTLAND, Ore., May 22 (Reuters) - Oregon Governor Kate Brown expanded the state’s drought emergency to eight more counties on Friday amid a devastating West Coast drought and warned that water shortages could be imminent and a tough fire season may be ahead.

 The declaration comes after the governor of neighboring Washington state, Jay Inslee, declared a statewide drought emergency there last week, saying drought conditions due to a lack of snowpack there were some of the worst on record.